Research and data gathering

 Potential and current distribution of rock ptarmigan, rock patridge, and black grouse in Drei Zinnen / Tre Cime Nature Park; the park’s suitability as a wood grouse habitat

-At the behest of the provincial office for nature parks, from 1998 to 2001 Dr. Rainer Ploner and Dr. Lothar Gerstgrasser conducted a study of grouse and rock partridge in Drei Zinnen / Tre Cime Nature Park.
+At the behest of the provincial office for nature parks (today office for nature), from 1998 to 2001 Dr. Rainer Ploner and Dr. Lothar Gerstgrasser conducted a study of grouse and rock partridge in Drei Zinnen / Tre Cime Nature Park.
 Their goals were to learn more about and to map the potentially suitable habitats for rock partridge and species of grouse that are found above the timber line.
 Based on indirect evidence, surveys of individuals familiar with the site, and random sample controls using pointer dogs, the actual distribution of the various species was determined and was compared with the potential data.
 In addition, the extent to which the park’s forests are suitable black grouse habitats was investigated.
 The findings obtained from potential and current distribution maps may prove to be a key decision making tool for assessing possible park related measures.